-Today, childrearing and education are scheduled to trying to create little geniuses.
+Today, childrearing and education are scheduled for trying to create little geniuses.
 Parents want their child to be super-intelligent, super-accomplished.
 They hope their kid will become another Einstein.
 They invest in audio-video programs that claim to make their child super-intelligent.
 But sadly these artificial methods do not work.
 Disney who came out with Bady Einstein videos promising to turn children into geniuses had to offer refunds to millions of parents. who purchased these, hoping to give their infants an educational jump-start.
 These videos have been discredited. and experts claim they may do more harm than good.

 Andrew Malsof at the University of Washington debunks these programs where one tries to get kids to learn to read earlier and earlier.
 Babies learn language best from people, and interaction with their parents and other humans really shapes language development.
 So if they’re watching a video, what can they learn about communicating with people.

 Moreover, Einstein was not considered very bright when he was a child.
 As a young boy, Einstein was a slow learner He didn’t start speaking until he was 4 years old and he wasn’t fluent until age 9.
 Einstein later credited his theory of relativity to this slowness: “The ordinary adult never bothers his head about the problems of space and time.
 These are things he has thought of as a child.
 But I developed so slowly that I began to wonder about space and time only when I was already grown up.
 Consequently, I probed more deeply into the problem than an ordinary child would have.”

 Modern parents like to show off their children like they are things to be displayed and envied.
 It is sickening to listen to parents wax on about how their child can sing the latest songs or dance like Michale Jackson.
 The poor tot is trotted for all to admire whether he wants it or not.